-Even if you do choose a fertility expert, not all fertility experts are the same.
+Even if you do choose a fertility expert, not all fertility doctors are the same.
 Some boast years of experience and a strong track record.
 Others are new to the field, or have had poor success helping patients establish pregnancies.

-If you're ready to begin the journey to parenthood, it's time to think carefully about whom you will choose as your doctor.
+If you're ready to begin the journey to parenthood, it's time to think carefully about whom you will choose as your fertility treatment provider.
 That choice may be the one that determines the length of time it takes to become a parent, the cost of doing so, and perhaps even whether you become a parent at all.

 The Importance of Expertise

 Doctors are, first and foremost, scientists.
 Any doctor can cobble together an attractive website or purchase a billboard or television advertising.
 Any practice can set up a beautiful waiting room with comfortable chairs and glass doors.
 Don't allow yourself to be taken in by these slick marketing tactics.
 Appearances do not matter.
 Results do.
 Ask your provider about their experience dealing with fertility issues, especially those most similar to yours.
 You should also ask if your provider maintains statistics on success rates, since this data may be your most helpful source of information.